hapijs/joi/API.md

     - `override` - if `true`, allows renaming a key over an existing key.
 Defaults to `false`.
     - `ignoreUndefined` - if `true`, skip renaming of a key if it's undefined.
 Defaults to `false`.

 Keys are renamed before any other validation rules are applied.
+If `to` is a template that references the object own keys (e.g. `'{.prefix}-{#1}'`), the value of these keys is the raw input value, not the value generated after validation.

 ```js
 const object = Joi.object({